Quentin Tarantino

 Quentin Tarantino – the legend

-The film's release was accompanied by a scandal due to the unflattering portrayal of Bruce Lee.
-In "Once Upon a Time in Hollywood," he is depicted as hysterical, egotistical, and ultimately getting his comeuppance.
+The film sparked controversy over its unflattering depiction of Bruce Lee.
+In "Once Upon a Time in Hollywood," he's portrayed as arrogant and hot-headed, ultimately getting taken down a peg.
 This episode led to a dispute between the late actor's daughter, Shannon Lee, and Tarantino.
-Possibly for this reason, "Once Upon a Time in Hollywood" did not get a release in China, where Lee is considered a national hero, significantly reducing its box office earnings.
+Possibly for this reason, "Once Upon a Time in Hollywood" did not get a release in China, where Lee is considered a national hero, taking a major bite out of its box office potential.
 However, Tarantino refused to cut or alter the scene with Bruce Lee to cater to market demands.

 A shot from the movie 'Once Upon a Time in Hollywood'